bitranox/wrapt_timeout_decorator/README.rst

                         kwargs      Example: 'kwargs["max_time"] * 2'
                         type: bool
                         default: false
+                        can be overridden by passing the kwarg dec_allow_eval to the decorated function*

     dec_hard_timeout    only relevant when signals can not be used.
 In that case a new process needs to be created.
                         The creation of the process on windows might take 0.5 seconds and more, depending on the size